mxumichael/RailsClassPortal/README.md

 | Instructor | instructor@ncsu.edu | "password" |
 | Student    | student@ncsu.edu    | "password" |

+User's course history and a course's participants are available under the individual user or course page.

 Dates should be in the format: mm-dd-yyyy